2013 Hyundai Genesis Interior

 - "In another extreme measure to challenge the luxury market, Genesis has even matched the Rolls Royce Phantom as the only other car to offer a Lexicon-branded audio system featuring Logic 7 technology.
 The surround sound audio system includes an 11-channel digital amplifier and 17 speakers producing more than 500 watts of sound in 7.1 discrete audio." -- The Detroit News (2009)

-The 2013 Genesis has 15.9 cubic feet of trunk space, which is more room than most cars in the class.
+The 2013 Genesis has 15.9 cubic feet of trunk space, which is more trunk space than most cars in the class have.
 However, the Genesis’ rear seats don’t fold, which limits the ability to expand cargo space.
-Most reviewers are pleased with the amount of room in the Genesis’ trunk, however, one test driver comments that the handle to pull the trunk shut is awkwardly placed.
+Most reviewers are pleased with the amount of room in the Genesis’ trunk.
+However, one test driver comments that the handle to pull the trunk shut is awkwardly placed.
 Additionally, another critic notes that the Genesis doesn’t have a lot of small-item storage space in the cabin.

 - "The trunk is deep, with 15.9 cubic feet of cargo room, but it is a bit compromised by the lack of split folding rear seats." -- New Car Test Drive (2009)